Stepland/memon/docs/source/schema.md

           Ticks are fractions of the beat.
           The resolution defines how many ticks are in a beat for a given chart.
-          In other words if the resolution is 420, a tick lasts for 1/420th of a beat
+          In other words if the resolution is 420, a tick lasts for 1/420th oLike for the BPM, sf a beat

           For more info about measuring time in ticks, see [bmson's docs](https://bmson-spec.readthedocs.io/en/master/doc/index.html#terminologies) (their docs refers to ticks as *pulses*).
     - as an array :